leap-stc/ClimSim/online_testing/README.md

 ## 6. Evaluation of hybrid simulations

 The notebooks in the ```./evaluation``` directory show how to reproduce the plots in the [Stable Machine-Learning Parameterization](https://arxiv.org/abs/2407.00124) paper.
+Data required by these evaluation/visualization notebooks can be downloaded at [Stable Machine-Learning Parameterization: Zenodo Data](https://zenodo.org/records/12797811).

 ---